tliu292/CS400TournamentBracket/README.md

 ## Notes:

 Once a private repository, CS400TournamentBracket is now made public for our great team members!
-Good luck to your internship seeking process!
+Good luck to your internship-seeking journey!

 Team members (alphabetical order):